Experience-Monks/jam3-lesson-canvas2d/README.md

 # jam3-lesson-canvas2d

-Some code for a live workshop on Canvas2D at Jam3.
+Some code for a workshop on Canvas2D at Jam3.
+Some of the outputs of the workshop:

-The workshop explores how to make the following shapes, animated:

 <img src="screenshots/images.png" width="100%" />